 Sixteen burials were found in or originating from a large shell layer which comprised the northern half of the burial mound.
-Eleven of these were flexed and single,12 one was a flexed double burial,13 two were either secondary or disturbed burials,14 and one was extended prone.15 There was one urn burial of an infant, in an Irene Filfot Stamped vessel without a cover.16 Associated with one of the flexed single burials was a bone awl17 and a conch shell bowl.18

-Shell layer G occupied the southwestern quadrant of the burial mound and contained twelve burials.
-Eleven were in varying positions of flexion19 and one represented either a single skull or a disturbed burial.20
+Eleven of these were flexed and single, 12 one was a flexed double burial, 13 two were either secondary or disturbed burials, 14 and one was extended prone.
+15 There was one urn burial of an infant, in an Irene Filfot Stamped vessel without a cover.
+16 Associated with one of the flexed single burials was a bone awl17 and a conch shell bowl.18 Shell layer G occupied the southwestern quadrant of the burial mound and contained twelve burials.
+Eleven were in varying positions of flexion19 and one represented either a single skull or a disturbed burial.20 other individual,22 and the last consisted of a skull alone.23 There were no associated artifacts.
+A large group of burials was found at points marginal to the shell deposits in the burial mound.
+Twelve of these were flexed single,24 one flexed double,25 one consisted of a skull with the additional mandible of another individual,26 and one consisted of two flexed skeletons with the addition of the leg bones of still another individual.27 Another burial was extended prone.28 Two of the flexed single burials29 had associated disc and tubular beads respectively.30 shell.

 In the southeastern quadrant of the burial mound were four rather small overlapping shell layers.
 These were numbered from bottom to top B, C, D, and E. Three burials were found in shell layer D, but the other layers apparently contained none.
-One of the burials in shell layer D was flexed single,21 another was a flexed burial accompanied by the skull of another individual,22 and the last consisted of a skull alone.23 There were no associated artifacts.
-A large group of burials was found at points marginal to the shell deposits in the burial mound.
-Twelve of these were flexed single,24 one flexed double,25 one consisted of a skull with the additional mandible of another individual,26 and one consisted of two flexed skeletons with the addition of the leg bones of still another individual.27 Another burial was extended prone.28 Two of the flexed single burials29 had associated disc and tubular beads respectively.30
+One of the burials in shell layer D was flexed single,21 another was a flexed burial accompanied by the skull of an-

-Ten disturbed burials31 were found in the fill of the Moore's excavation; with an undisturbed portion of one of these were several hundred disc beads of shell.
+Ten disturbed burials31 were found in the fill of the Moore's excavation; with an undisturbed portion of one of these were several hundred disc beads of

-To summarize: in the entire group of Savannah and Irene burials other than those in and below the central shell deposit were sixty two flexed single burials, two cases of flexed double burial of adults, two extended prone burials, one bundle burial, two burials of skulls only, one burial of a skull with the lower jaw of another individual, one instance of a skull with another flexed skeleton, two burials of skulls with portions of other individuals, three instances of burial of portions of the body other than the skull, one infant urn burial, and fifteen disturbed burials.
+To summarize: in the entire group of Savannah and Irene burials other than those in and below the central shell deposit were sixty-two flexed single burials, two cases of flexed double burial of adults, two extended prone burials, one bundle burial, two burials of skulls only, one burial of a skull with the lower jaw of another individual, one instance of a skull with another flexed skeleton, two burials of skulls with portions of other individuals, three instances of burial of portions of the body other than the skull, one infant urn burial, and fifteen disturbed burials.